SpaceSchmucks/SpaceSchmucks/README.md

 - [ ] Support modding
 - [ ] Add examples/basic maps and sprites for simple setup

+You can look at the planned architecture of the game in the [docs][docs] folder of this repo.

 [rust]: https://www.rust-lang.org/
 [ss13]: https://spacestation13.com/
+[docs]: ./docs/